Stakes High as US Supreme Court Weighs ‘Bridgegate’ Case

 What to Know

-- The scandal, dubbed “Bridgegate,” derailed Christie’s 2016 presidential bid, led to criminal convictions for two of his top aides
+- The U.S. Supreme Court will hear arguments next week on whether to throw out the convictions of two former aides to former Republican Gov. Chris Christie

-- The court will hear arguments next week on whether to throw out the fraud and conspiracy convictions of Bridget Kelly, Christie’s former deputy chief of staff, and Bill Baroni, a top Christie appointee to the Port Authority
+- Bridget Kelly and Bill Baroni were convicted in 2016 of purposely changing traffic patterns in what prosecutors said was a plot to punish a Democratic mayor who hadn't endorsed Christie

-- The plot to create gridlock near the busy George Washington Bridge that September to punish a mayor for not endorsing Republican New Jersey Gov. Chris Christie left a trail of wreckage in its wake.
+- Baroni and Kelly have argued their actions may have been unethical but weren't criminal

 “This is not going to end well.”